Mixing Times for the Facilitated Exclusion Process: Notation and results

 i.e.\ the set of exclusion configurations on the circle of size $N$ with exactly $k$ particles.
 The generator $\mathcal{L}^{\circ}$ of the FEP on the circle acts on functions $f:\{0,1\}^{\mathbb{T}_{N}}\rightarrow\mathbb{R}$ via

 \begin{definition} We define the \textit{ergodic component} $\mathcal{G}_{N,k}$ for the FEP on the circle by

 \end{definition} In particular, on $\mathcal{G}_{N,k}$, no two holes are adjacent.

-We only consider the SFEP on the circle; the SFEP is reversible on the ergodic component and its invariant measure $\nu_{N,k}$ is uniform on $\mathcal{G}_{N,k}$.
-The asymmetric FEP on the circle is not reversible and the methods we use here do not generalise.
+We only consider the SFEP on the circle; the SFEP is reversible on the ergodic component and its equilibrium distribution $\nu_{N,k}$ is uniform on $\mathcal{G}_{N,k}$.
+The asymmetric FEP on the circle is not reversible, and the methods we use here do not generalise.